 Since the birth of my son seven years ago, I have become more and more interested in the outer practice of engaged mindfulness: how can I respond to the challenges I see in the world around me?
 To deepen my understanding and practice in this area, I took part in the Facilitator Development Programme of the Work That Reconnects, and am inspired and encouraged by exploring together with others the big questions around compassion in action.

 I am also a qualified art therapist, having earned my BA (Hons) degree at the Hogeschool Leiden in Holland in 2004.

 … … …

-These days, my Edinburgh life as self-employed mindfulness teacher and mother to gorgeous 3-year old Finbar is a varied one, switching between weekend courses for the MA, drop-in sessions for mindfulness practitioners with experience in the lovely Salisbury centre, teaching MSc students in Samye Ling and marking their wonderful essays, offering introduction courses in big companies where the employees wrestle themselves away from their computers to learn about pausing and non-doing, phone supervision sessions from the comfort of my couch and attending to a steady streams of adminny things – and then the ongoing loving, meeting, working with this creative, wilful toddler and his wonderful dad.
+These days, my Edinburgh life as self-employed mindfulness teacher and mother to gorgeous 7-year old Finbar is a varied one, switching between weekend courses for the MA, practice sessions for mindfulness practitioners with experience in the lovely Salisbury centre, teaching MSc students in Samye Ling and marking their wonderful essays, offering introduction courses in big companies where the employees wrestle themselves away from their computers to learn about pausing and non-doing, phone supervision sessions from the comfort of my couch, attending to a steady streams of adminny things and reflecting weekly on poetry that touches my heart for my MA blog – and then the ongoing loving, meeting, working with this creative bright boy and his wonderful dad.